This summary of modern physics in one table is written

 Lines 6 to 9

-rephrasing: Where do colours come from?
-This is the central
+Where do colours come from?

 The two unification approaches are the octonion model by Tejinder